-These statements include all assets, deferred outflows and liabilities using the accrual basis of accounting, which is consistent with the accounting used by private-sector institutions.
+These statements include all assets, deferred outflows, liabilities and deferred inflows using the accrual basis of accounting, which is consistent with the accounting used by private-sector institutions.
 All of the current year's revenues and expenses are recognized when earned or incurred, regardless of when cash is received or paid.